-You have a series of rights under the General Data Protection including the right to access a copy of the information we hold about you and the right to request erasure of the information.
+You have a series of rights under the relevant Data Protection Legislation including the right to access a copy of the information we hold about you and the right to request the erasure of the information.

 Further information on this issue can be obtained from the Complaints Officer, Nicola Hughes at:

 CFG, Oakwater House, 4 Oakwater Avenue, Cheadle Royal Business Park, Cheadle, SK8 3SR.

 Who can you complain to if you are unhappy about what we have done with your information?

 If you are unhappy about how we are using your information then initially you should contact the Complaints Officer and if your complaint remains unresolved then you can contact the Information Commissioner’s Office, details available at www.ico.org.uk.

 A cookie is a text file that a website, when visited by a user, asks your browser to store on your device, in order to remember information about you.

 These do not allow us to identify you specifically.
 No personal data about you is gathered using cookies.
 When you visit the website, you will be told about cookies

 - Assisting you in site navigation;

 - Analysing your use of our services or applications;